yusufani/Python-Hadoop-Youtube-Statistic-Analyzer/README.md

 hdfs dfs -put <DATASET_PATH> input
 ```

-We are completly read for running hadoop commands.
+We are completely ready for running hadoop commands.
 Under map_reducers folder we also supply example map reducer python files.
 You can create your own map reducers if you want.

 Running hadoop code examples:
 General scheme can be sum up with mappper.py <key_column_index> <value_column_index>.
 We are giving processing columns as index of dataset.
 For example :-1 corresponds to the last column. 'count' is special command for putting value to 1.